 A swimming pool is, no doubt, a great addition to any home.
 It’s a great way to liven up your living space and provide an area where you can get exercise or some much needed R-and-R. Also, pools provide a buffer for when times get too hot or too cold.
-If you’re decided on getting a pool, there are several things about swimming pool construction that you should take note of.
+If you’re decided on getting a pool, there are several things about swimming pool building that you should take note of.
 Often, the first time you build a pool is the most difficult.
 There are a lot of things you may not know that a pool construction expert or contractor can help you out with.

 Today, we’re going to walk you through our step-by-step process for Swimming Pool Construction Albury.